sidsingh0/food-recommendation/dev.md

-# Recipe Labs - For Developers
+# Recipe Labs - Developer Guide

 This guide is meant for developers.
 To view the production guide and usage click [here](https://github.com/sidsingh0/food-recommendation/blob/master/readme.md).